 Hands up for equal paid parental leave and a supportive return to work experience for all!
-Well, fabulous news for Iris Appelo and her family who had access to and (importantly) took advantage of four months’ paid paternity leave on top of mum Iris’s time with their new baby.
+Well, fabulous news for Iris Appelo and her family who had access to and (importantly) took advantage of four months’ paid paternity leave on top of Iris’s time with their baby.

 Can you tell us about your career journey?